jeffames-cs/nnot/README.md

 ## Dependencies

+Training the neural network depends on these libraries:

+* pyfann (included in repo)

-NNOT depends on the following libraries:
+The nnot GUI depends on these libraries:

 * wxPython

-## Running NNOT
+## Running nnot

-To run the neural network, execute the following:
+To generate data sets and train the network, run the following:

-    ./ann.py
+    make clean
+    make

+To show the GUI, run the following:

+    ./gui.py